-The practice used patient surveys and verbal comments to obtain and patients' views about the service.
+The practice used patient surveys, a comments and suggestions book and verbal comments to obtain and patients' views about the service.
 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.

-We reviewed the results of these surveys from the previous four months and these showed that 100% of patients who participated were either 'extremely likely' or 'likely' to recommend the dental practice to their family and friends.
-This was echoed in the comments made by patients who we spoke with and those who completed our comment cards.
-A number of patients told us that they had or would recommend the dental practice.
+We reviewed the results of the most recent surveys from and these showed that 100% of patients who participated were either 'extremely likely' or 'likely' to recommend the dental practice to their family and friends.